davidgasquez/handbook/content/decentralization.md

 - Governance.
 - Blockchains is useful when these conditions are met:
   - The resource is scarce (limited).
-  - Fungible (there isn’t a difference between two items. eg. storing files).
+  - Fungible (there isn't a difference between two items. eg. storing files).
 All the coins are mutually interchangeable.
   - The resource can be provided by a lot of people.
 - Smart contracts can be defined as code that's replicated and executed on all the blockchain nodes.